-As Bernard McCoy watched his sister’s lifeboat disappear along the side of the ship he must have been as sure as they were that he would never see them again.
-And though it is seldom talked about, it must have been extremely frustrating to the young men with so much of life ahead of them, to be denied a place in a lifeboat that launched with the capacity to hold over 20 more people, as was the case with Lifeboat #16, which was commanded by Master-at-arms Joseph Henry Bailey.
-One of the crewmen who worked tirelessly saving passengers on that deck and then was lost himself was Chief Purser Hugh McElroy.
+As Bernard McCoy watched his sister’s lifeboat disappear along the side of the ship, he must have been as sure as they were that he would never see them again.
+And though it is seldom talked about, it must have been extremely frustrating to the young men, with so much of life ahead of them, to be denied a place in a lifeboat that launched with the capacity to hold over 20 more people, as was the case with Lifeboat #16, which was commanded by Master-at-Arms Joseph Henry Bailey.
+One of the crewmen who worked tirelessly saving passengers on that deck and then was lost himself was McElroy.

-Rather amazingly, most of the County Longford group would survive, some of them thanks to the actions of their friend James Farrell.
-He was together with a group that included Kate Gilnagh, Kate Murphy, and Kate Mullen of the Longford friends, and perhaps others when they encountered a locked barrier with a member of the crew guarding it.
+Rather amazingly, most of the County Longford group would survive, some of them because of the actions of their friend James Farrell.
+He was together with a Longford group that included Kate Gilnagh, Kate Murphy, and Kate Mullen, and perhaps others when they encountered a locked barrier with a member of the crew guarding it.
 James intervened, shouting "For God's sake man, let the girls get past to the boats, at least!"
 Farrell was said to be a burly young man, with a booming voice, and apparently, he intimidated the crewmen into opening the barrier.

-The three Kates would all board Lifeboat #16 and survive thanks to getting by that barrier.
-Farrell’s last act was to give his friend, Kate Gilnagh his hat to help keep her warm, telling her, “goodbye, forever.”
+The three Kates would all board Lifeboat #16 and survive.
+Farrell’s last act was to give his friend Kate Gilnagh his hat to help keep her warm, telling her, “Goodbye, forever.”
 Farrell’s body was later found and identified.
 He had a set of rosary bead clutched in his stiff hand.

 (Right: Kate Gilnagh)